 When it comes to hair care, you may think you have everything figured out.
-You cleanse and condition your tresses on a regular basis, you have a regimen that works for you, and your mane is flourishing.
+You cleanse and condition your tresses on a regular basis, you have a regimen that works for you, and your hair is flourishing.
 But is your hair really clean?
-If you neglect to wash the tools that come into contact with your hair nearly every day, chances are you're just putting dirt back onto your mane.
+Well, that depends.
+If you neglect to wash the tools that come into contact with your hair nearly every day, chances are you're just putting dirt back onto your hair.

-How Often to Clean Your Combs and Brushes
+How Often Should You Clean Your Combs and Brushes?

-What to Use to Clean Your Hair Tools
+What Should You Use to Clean Your Hair Tools?

 You don't have to buy any special cleanser for your combs and brushes.
 It's perfectly fine to use your regular soap, but shampoo is a better bet.
 If you have a clarifying shampoo, that's the best choice since these cleansers are designed to cut through oily residue and buildup.
-Even if you don't use a clarifying cleanser regularly, buy an inexpensive product and keep it on hand specifically for your comb and brush washing.
+If you want to try a DIY method that will bust buildup, Gina Rivera recommends adding baking soda to the mix.

 Use a clarifying shampoo with a little baking soda to clean your brushes and combs.